Agnes-N/Akan-Names/README.md

 # Akan Name web application

-    It performs the day when a person is born and returns his akan name, 14 July 2019.
+    It performs the day whe a person is born and returns his Akan name, 19 July 2019.

 ## Author